lm42p/diy/docs/source/Code/Code.rst

 (CodeGeckoVx.ino) but it afford more reliability when the move change direction (espacielly with big loads).
 That code is called **CodeGeckoAccelStepVx.ino**.
 Find the latest code underneath.
 Sorry the comments in the code are in french, I'll translate them soon!
+Thanks.

 Maybe this video can help to understand the code